Elizabethan Club: Membership

-Membership in the Elizabethan Club, by invitation only, includes undergraduates (15 members are elected per class year; however, freshmen are not admitted; accordingly there are at most 45 current undergraduates at any time), graduate students, university staff, and faculty.
-The affairs of the club are managed by a self-perpetuating Board of Incorporators (six members of the university) that meets twice a year in October and May and by an elected Board of Governors that meets monthly.
+Membership in the Elizabethan Club is by invitation only.
+Membership includes male and female undergraduates, graduate students, university staff, and faculty.
+Fifteen undergraduate members are elected per class year; however, freshmen are not admitted; accordingly there are at most 45 current seniors, 30 juniors, and 15 sophomores at any time.
 It is not a "final society", in that membership in another Yale secret society, association, or club is not a bar to also having club membership.